evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 ## Accept and Accept-Encoding

-There's a number of other standard headers servers can use.
-Here's an example showing a whole bunch at once:
+There's server other standard headers for discovery.
+Here's an example showing a few at once:

 ```http
 HTTP/1.1 204 No Content